Ricardian-Fabric/Ricardian-Fabric/readme.md

 To run the tokensale the main is called `tokenSale_main.ts`

-Later the dependencies an havve their own index.html files and separat parcel build but it was not implemented, yet in the package.json.
+Later the dependencies will have their own index.html files and separate parcel build but it is not implemented yet in the package.json.

 ## Latest Deployments